Cover photo of Pemberton Pool by Celine Dubois

 Big Brook Dam

 Big Brook Dam was built in 1986 to supplement the Pemberton town water supply and and in recent times has become a popular recreational destination for locals and tourists alike.
 It’s one of the best spots in the region for a bbq, picnic, walk, fish and depending on the weather – swim.
 There’s also a campsite located nearby at Big Brook Arboretum, suitable for tents, caravans and camper trailers.
+Check out our full guide on Big Brook Dam!

 The Gloucester Tree is the slightly shorter sibling of the Dave Evan’s Bicentennial Tree, coming in at 58 meters in height and holding the title for the world’s second tallest fire-lookout tree.
 Like the Bicentennial Tree, the climb is not for the faint hearted with apparently only 20 percent of visitors making all the way to the top.